bhindesa/Find-Contractors/README.md

 ## Icebox Features
 While this application accomplishes some user-functionality, there are a number of icebox features which will be added as availability permits.
 Here are some of the future upgrades...
+- Add functionality for customer to book appointments with contractors.
+- Add search and filter capability to find contractor by name, ratings and service type eg. Main categories(Plumber, Electrician, etc) or sub categories(Drywall installation, Painting, and etc).
+- Add "pop-up" verification when deleting a service or contractor account (just to double check)
+- Add printable report feature to print appointment details
+- Allow contractors to upload a picture of thier company.
+- Allow contractors to upload a pictures of thier services.
+- Add push notification or email confirmation for booking details and schedules.